afzal442/keptn-pg-killerway/hello-world-keptn/step2.md

 `wget https://gist.githubusercontent.com/agardnerIT/1d4eaa1425832ee9a9036de92a20b3b7/raw/c0caddfcc3025fb16b55b21ea683ed7f1be328fe/jobconfig.yaml`{{execute}}

-### Add a resource using `keptn` CLI
+Add a resource using `keptn` CLI

 `keptn add-resource --project=hello-world --service=demo --stage=dev --resource=jobconfig.yaml --resourceUri=job/config.yaml`{{execute}}

 #### Trigger Keptn

 Trigger Keptn by sending a cloudevent to the API using the keptn send event command.
 A precrafted cloudevent is available for you:

-Create a xyz.event.json and save it as hello.triggered.event.json
+Create a xyz.event.json file and save it as hello.triggered.event.json

 ```
 {